lostgirljourney/My-Gallery-Challenge/README.md

   <img src = "assets/Screenshot-mobile.jpeg" width = "50%">
 </p>

-Challenge was to create ***my gallery page*** following the design given in website.
+Challenge was to create ***my gallery page*** following the design given on the website.
 The page should be responsive.

 ### Built With